sws2apps/react-sw-helper/README.md

 > `function()`

 When invoked, `update` will update the service worker.
+Please note that this function **does not** reload the page.